 First, let me give you an example of one of the most effective uses of EFT to manifest something in the outside world that I have ever known.
-"Pete" is an experienced EFT’er who uses EFT in an interesting manner.
+"Pete" is an experienced EFT user who uses EFT in an interesting manner.
 He is well acquainted with the EFT Choices Method and essentially employs it, but instead of saying the words, "I choose" to introduce his positive portion of the EFT statement, he says instead, "I thank the Universe for…" and follows this with a detailed description of his desired outcome.
-Here’s how that works for him.

 Pete’s car had seen better days.
 In fact, it was about to break down any minute.
-He wanted a new car but did not see how he could possibly afford the kind he wanted.
-He had been searching the internet for several months, going up to such sites as autotrader.com every day -- but to no avail.
-The car he wanted wasn't there.
+He wanted a new car, but did not see how he could possibly afford the kind he wanted.
+He had been searching the Internet for several months, going to different auto websites without much luck.
+The car he wanted didn't seem to be out there.

-You can't be much more specific than that, and Pete diligently tapped on this EFT statement for a couple of weeks at the end of which time an interesting thing happened.
+You can't be much more specific than that, and Pete diligently tapped on this EFT statement for a couple of weeks, at the end of which time an interesting thing happened.
 The car he wanted suddenly appeared in an online listing of automobiles for sale.
-The ad up there offered for sale a light blue Model 240 Volvo Station Wagon manufactured in 1992.
-It had all the amenities Pete wanted and the crowning touch was that it was only a two hours drive from his house.
+The ad offered for sale a light blue Model 240 Volvo station wagon manufactured in 1992.
+It had all the amenities Pete wanted and the crowning touch was that it was only a two-hour drive from his house.

 This wasn't the only external manifestation that Pete brought about through his precise EFT statements, however.
 His old lawnmower then broke down and it would have been difficult for him to afford a new one.
-So he began using EFT for a lawnmower, using the following statement:
+So he began using EFT for a lawnmower.

 Within a week of starting to tap daily for a lawnmower, he was driving past a neighbor’s house when he saw a lawnmower in their garbage by the curb.
 It looked in surprisingly good shape.
 He picked it up, brought it home, inserted a part that he estimated was needed to generate sparks, and found that this did the trick.
 He had a new lawnmower virtually for free.

-However Pete's story does not end here.
-A year later he became concerned about a pending career change which would involve a lifestyle change about which he had some hesitancy.
-He wanted to tap for an excellent job offer but he had conflicting feelings about this––what has been aptly termed “tail enders” " were involved here
+However Pete's story does not end there.
+A year later he became concerned about a pending career change that would involve a lifestyle change about which he had some hesitancy.
+He wanted to tap for an excellent job offer, but he had conflicting feelings about this––what has been aptly termed “tail-enders” " were involved here.

 What is the mechanism behind EFT manifesting when it does occur?
-An explanation that can apply at least to some of the cases noted (but not usually to surrogate tapping and the like) is that doing EFT for a personal goal has focused the person’s attention on the goal that they want so sharply that they now become acutely aware of anything that comes into their life that may help them realize that goal––and as a result have many more opportunities to get what they want.
+An explanation that can apply at least to some of the cases noted is that doing EFT for a personal goal has focused the person’s attention on the goal that they want so sharply that they now become acutely aware of anything that comes into their life that may help them realize that goal––and as a result have many more opportunities to get what they want.